 If you do not assume it is a real problem, you haven’t spent enough time online (and you should probably stay with that healthful lifestyle choice).

-For now, the best real protection we can also have in opposition to this shape of governmental overreach can be no longer posting personal images or revealing information of any kind to social media.
+For now, the best real protection we can have in opposition to this form of governmental overreach is no longer posting personal images or revealing information of any kind to social media.
 Which, frankly, is a great concept no matter something insanity this administration chefs up.
 And good day, apps like Signal work wonderfully for sharing seashore pictures.